HamzaMouza/CheckVoisinageInterop/README.md

 ## Profiles
 In this application there is 3 different profiles:
--  `Administrateur` : He is the administrator of the app, the mot prowerful profile and he has all permissions and can visualise all interfaces.
+-  `Administrateur` : The most upgraded profil,he has it all.
--  `Consultation`   : create, and select interventions, view historiers, Export Excel reports.
+-  `Consultation`   : create, and select interventions, view history,generate reports.
--  `Hotline` : create, and select interventions, view historier, he can't do any administration, also he can't export Excel reports.
+-  `Hotline` : create, and select interventions, view histiry,.

 ## Run FrontEnd
-After you recover the project, for just one time, you need to install dependencies
+After you recover the project, start by installing all dependencies for the first time.
+For that you need to run
 ```
 npm install
 ```